ewolff/software-architektur.tv/index.md

 <!-- allowfullscreen></iframe> </div> -->
 <!-- </center> -->

-# Fridays 2021-10-01 12:00 Kevlin Henney: Dealing with Uncertainty
+# Friday 2021-10-01 12:00 Kevlin Henney: Dealing with Uncertainty

 Software architects are faced with uncertainty more often than we like to admit.
 How can we deal with it - or can we even make it disappear?